Seeed-Studio/wiki-documents/docs/Grove-Beginner-Kit-For-Arduino.md

 is also valid and works well.

 The map() function uses integer math so will not generate fractions, when the math might indicate that it should do so.
-Fractional remainders are truncated, and are not rounded or averaged.
+Fractional remainders are truncated and are not rounded or averaged.

 **Syntax:**